sunilemanjee/Elastic-Python-MCP-Server/README.md

 - Python 3.8 or higher
 - Node.js 16 or higher
+- Elasticsearch Serverless instance with:
-- Elasticsearch cluster with ELSER inference endpoint configured
+  - ELSER inference endpoint configured
+  - Properties index created
+  - Search template configured
 - Google Maps API key (for geocoding functionality)

+## Data Setup

+Before running the server, you need to:
+1. Create an Elasticsearch Serverless instance
+2. Configure the ELSER inference endpoint
+3. Create the properties index and search template

+You can use this [Colab notebook](https://colab.research.google.com/drive/1hy6XiWBrNiXMQvpjf-Bwd6FSd76aijPt?usp=sharing) to:
+- Ingest sample properties data
+- Create the required search template
+- Configure the ELSER inference endpoint

 ## Setup